Get E-Book

 When Polling Beats Events

-Polling works on network filesystems.
-NFS, CIFS, SMB - these don't propagate inotify events because the writes happen on a remote server.
-The local kernel never sees the modification, so inotify never fires. fs.watch() is useless here. fs.watchFile() calls stat, which queries the remote filesystem's metadata directly.
-Slow, but functional.
+Polling works better on many network filesystems.
+NFS, CIFS, and SMB can have unreliable or absent event delivery because writes happen through a remote server. fs.watch() can be the wrong tool there. fs.watchFile() calls stat, which queries the remote filesystem's metadata directly.
+It is slower, but it can still function.

-Polling also works in situations where fs.watch() breaks: after file deletion and recreation on Linux, on platforms with unreliable event delivery, in containers where the filesystem overlay driver doesn't support inotify, or on filesystems that simply don't implement the notification API.
-Docker volumes with certain storage drivers are a common example - fs.watch() produces no events, but polling catches changes just fine.
+The same tradeoff helps in other situations where fs.watch() breaks: after file deletion and recreation on Linux, on platforms with unreliable event delivery, in containers where the filesystem overlay driver does not support inotify, or on filesystems that simply do not implement the notification API.
+Docker volumes with certain storage drivers are a common example. fs.watch() produces no events, but polling catches changes through metadata snapshots.

 Stopping a Stat Watcher